veltzer/demos-docker/compose/exercises/health_check/exercise.md

 There are two ways to use the health check:
-* the container can explain to docker how to health check itself. in this case the second service will depend on the first one (plainly).
+* the container can explain to docker how to health check itself.
-* we can explain to docker(/compose) how to health check the container in the `docker-compose.yml` file. in this case the second service will depend on the first one being healthy.
+* we can explain to docker(/compose) how to health check the container in the `docker-compose.yml` file.

+In both cases you must state that you depend on the container with a state of healthy and not just depend on the container.

 Number 1 is better for obvious reasons.